bitonio00/kafka-proj/README.md

 Overall, Kafka is a powerful and reliable platform that is used by many companies around the world to build real-time data pipelines and streaming applications.

 ## II.
-Using kafka on window
+Using kafka on windows

-Kafka was not at first built to run on window but you can do it with a certain configuration.
+Kafka was not at first built to run on windows but you can do it with a certain configuration.
 Knowing that we were using window we had to do those steps.

 1. Install WSL2
 2. Install Java JDK version 11